rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 To use your custom conversations, run the "Rubberduck: Start Custom Chat… 💬" command.

-After you have changed a conversation template, use the "Rubberduck: Reload Conversation Types" command to see your updates.
+After you have changed a Rubberduck template, use the "Rubberduck: Reload Templates" command to see your updates.

 To help you debug, use the "Rubberduck: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.